AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

   url: https://www.ubu.es/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Ai researcher @ UBU -- ML/DL/RL/NS enthusiast and its intersection with Medicine.

 # Interests to show in About widget
 interests: